portableant/museologi.st/photogrammetry/classic-archaeology.md

 geo_lat: 52.200785
 geo_lon: 0.110219
 tags:
-  - Museums
+  - museums
-  - 3D
+  - 3d
-  - Photogrammetry
+  - photogrammetry
-  - Cambridge
+  - cambridge
-  - England
+  - england
-  - Archaeology
+  - archaeology
-  - Classics
+  - classics
 ---
 A collection of scans of the casts of the wonderful classical Archaeology building.